GENOMICS101.com

 Homology | Morphology, Comparative Anatomy & Genetics | Britannica

-homology, in biology, similarity of the structure, physiology, or development of different species of organisms based upon their descent from a common evolutionary ancestor.
-Homology is contrasted with analogy, which is a functional similarity of structure based not upon common evolutionary origins but upon mere similarity of use.
+Homology, in biology, similarity of the structure, physiology, or development of different species of organisms based upon their descent from a common evolutionary ancestor.
+Homology is contrasted with analogy, which is a functional similarity of structure based not upon common evolutionary origins.

 Homology - Definition and Examples - Biology Online Dictionary